Retention hacking is the new growth hacking—it doesn't matter how many customers your startup acquires if none of them stick around.

 We see that there's a very low churn for the users who engaged with the core feature (the red line), and most of the people who churned did not use this core feature.

 It could be because it was not part of the in-app onboarding or because the checklist feature is too many clicks away from the home screen.
 In order to retain more customers, we have to make adjustments to increase engagement with the checklist feature.

 As a real-life example, mindfulness meditation app Calm was able to 3x their customer retention by pinpointing their stickiest features.
 They realized that the majority of users who stuck around had engaged with the reminder feature, so they used in-app cues to improve engagement with that core feature.

 3. Invert, combine, and deduce

 Unfortunately, it's not always as easy as just finding one clear link between behavior and retention.
-As your product and user base grows, it's the combination of behaviors that keeps users engaged with your app.
+It’s often a combination of behaviors that keep users engaged with your app.

 All of this can be done in a spreadsheet with some conditional formatting, but that often proves to be extremely time-consuming.
 Luckily there are tons of tools out there that streamline the process.
 Tools like Amplitude help you create behavioral cohorts painlessly.
 You can combine and compare cohorts, quickly testing your hypotheses.

 Figuring out how to fix the issue can often be just as difficult as diagnosing it.
 If you know that user engagement depends heavily on using a core feature, you can't pester your customers with emails and push notifications to force them into engagement.
 In fact, harassing your customers might increase your churn.

 Instead of jumping the gun on big product changes, A/B test modifications on your problem cohorts to get an idea of what works and what doesn't.
 This way you can make data-backed changes that are guaranteed to reduce churn.
 Once you've successfully improved your retention based on one behavioral cohort, rinse and repeat.